sreeja37/DroughtDetection/README.md

 ### 📌 About the Project

-Droughts impact agriculture, water resources, and rural livelihoods.
-This project provides a scalable solution using satellite imagery and deep learning for automated drought detection.
+Droughts severely impact agriculture, water resources, and local livelihoods.
+This project aims to provide a scalable, automated drought detection system using satellite imagery and deep learning.

-- Models used: **EfficientNetB0**, **MobileNetV2**, **VGG16**, and **Custom CNN**
+- **Models used**: EfficientNetB0, MobileNetV2, VGG16, and a custom CNN
-- Classification is based on **cattle presence** (proxy indicator of vegetation and water availability)
+- **Classification basis**: Cattle presence (as a proxy for vegetation and water)
-- Web interface is built with **Streamlit**
+- **Frontend**: Built with Streamlit for user-friendly interaction

 ---

 ### 📁 Dataset and Preprocessing

-- Dataset Source: **W&B Drought Watch** (based on Landsat-8 RGB bands)
+- **Source**: W&B Drought Watch Dataset (Landsat-8 RGB bands)
-- Classes:
+- **Image Size**: 65×65×3

-  - Class 0: 0 or 1 cow → Drought
+**Classes**:
-  - Class 1: 2+ cows → No Drought
+- Class 0: 0 or 1 cow → *Drought*
-- Image Shape: 65×65×3 (RGB)
+- Class 1: 2 or more cows → *No Drought*

-- Preprocessing:
+**Preprocessing Includes**:
-  - Band selection (RGB), normalization
+- RGB band extraction and normalization
-  - Augmentation (flip, rotate, brightness)
+- Data augmentation (flip, rotate, brightness changes)
-  - TFRecord conversion
+- TFRecord conversion for model training

 ---

 ### 🧠 Deep Learning Models

-Trained and evaluated using standard metrics (Accuracy, Precision, Recall, F1-Score):
+All models were evaluated using standard classification metrics:

 | Model          | Accuracy | Precision | Recall | F1-Score |
 |----------------|----------|-----------|--------|----------|